Humber College station

-Humber College is a below-grade light rail transit (LRT) station under construction on Line 6 Finch West, a new line that is part of the Toronto subway system.
-The station will be located at the southwest corner of Highway 27 and Humber College Boulevard on the Humber College North Campus in Etobicoke, Toronto.
-The station will be the western terminus of Line 6, which is scheduled to open in 2023.
-A walkway will connect the LRT station to the nearby Humber College Bus Terminal.
+Humber College is a below-grade light rail transit (LRT) station on Line 6 Finch West, part of the Toronto subway system.
+It is located at the southwest corner of Highway 27 and Humber College Boulevard on the Humber Polytechnic North Campus in the Etobicoke district of Toronto.
+It will be the western terminus of Line 6.
+A walkway will connect the station to the Humber College Bus Terminal.
+The station's name refers to Humber Polytechnic's former name.